Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Lockington - Gunbower is lower than average nationally.
-The median income is $45,085 and the average is $53,210.
-This contrasts with Rest of Vic.'s median income of $48,741 and average income of $60,693.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Lockington - Gunbower would be approximately $50,567 (median) and $59,680 (average) as of September 2025.
-Census 2021 income data shows household, family, and personal incomes all rank modestly in Lockington - Gunbower, between the 30th and 31st percentiles.
-Income brackets indicate that 33.5% of the population (1,333 individuals) fall within the $1,500 - $2,999 income range, similar to metropolitan regions where 30.3% occupy this range.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Lockington - Gunbower SA2 is lower than average nationally.
+The median income is $45,085 and the average income stands at $53,210.
+This contrasts with Rest of Vic., where the median income is $48,741 and the average income is $60,693.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Lockington - Gunbower are approximately $50,567 (median) and $59,680 (average) as of September 2025.
+Census 2021 income data indicates that household, family, and personal incomes all rank modestly in Lockington - Gunbower, between the 30th and 30th percentiles.
+Income brackets show that 33.5% of the population (1,333 individuals) fall within the $1,500 - $2,999 income range, similar to metropolitan regions where 30.3% occupy this range.
 Housing costs are manageable with 89.5% retained, but disposable income is below average at the 37th percentile and the area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income